-The Charter eliminates the liability of the Company's officer and directors for monetary damages to the fullest extent permitted by applicable law.
-The applicable law, the General Corporation Law of the State of Delaware ("DGCL") provides that officers and directors of a corporation will not be personally liable for monetary damages for breach of their fiduciary duties, except for liability:
+Our Certificate of Incorporation limits a director's or an officer's liability to the fullest extent permitted under the DGCL.
+The DGCL provides that, if provided in the certificate of incorporation as we have done, directors and officers of a corporation will not be personally liable for monetary damages for breach of their fiduciary duties as directors, except for liability:

-- for any transaction from which the director or officer derives an improper personal benefit; - for any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - for any unlawful payment of dividends or redemption of shares by directors; or - for any breach of a director's or officer's duty of loyalty to the corporation or its stockholders.
+- for any transaction from which the director derives an improper personal benefit; - for any act or omission not in good faith or that involves intentional misconduct or a knowing violation of law; - · for any unlawful payment of dividends or redemption of shares; or - for any breach of a director's or an officer's duty of loyalty to the corporation or its shareholders.

-If the DGCL is amended to authorize corporate action further eliminating or limiting the personal liability of officers and directors, then the liability of the Company's officers and directors will be eliminated or limited to the fullest extent permitted by the DGCL, as so amended.
+If the DGCL is amended to authorize corporate action further eliminating or limiting the personal liability of officers and directors, then the liability of our officers and directors will be eliminated or limited to the fullest extent permitted by the DGCL, as so amended.

-The Company Amended and Restated Bylaws (the "Company Bylaws") require the Company to indemnify and advance expenses to, to the fullest extent permitted by applicable law, its directors, officers and agents.
-The Company maintains a directors' and officers' insurance policy pursuant to which the Company's directors and officers are insured against liability for actions taken in their capacities as directors and officers.
-Finally, the Charter prohibits any retroactive changes to the rights or protections or increase the liability of any officer or director in effect at the time of the alleged occurrence of any act or omission to act giving rise to liability or indemnification.
+Our bylaws (the "Bylaws") require that we indemnify and advance expenses to, to the fullest extent permitted by applicable law, our directors, officers and agents.
+We plan to maintain a directors' and officers' insurance policy pursuant to which our directors and officers are insured against liability for actions taken in their capacities as directors and officers.
+Finally, our Certificate of Incorporation prohibits any retroactive changes to the rights or protections or increase the liability of any officer or director in effect at the time of the alleged occurrence of any act or omission to act giving rise to liability or indemnification.

-In addition, the Company has entered into separate indemnification agreements with the Company's directors and executive officers.
-These agreements, among other things, require the Company to indemnify its directors and executive officers for certain expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by a director or executive officer in any action or proceeding arising out of their services as one of the Company's directors or executive officers or any other company or enterprise to which the person provides services at the Company's request.
+In addition, we have entered into separate indemnification agreements with our directors and officers, the form of which is attached hereto as Exhibit 10.25 to the registration statement of which this prospectus forms a part.
+These agreements, among other things, require us to indemnify our directors and executive officers for certain expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by a director or executive officer in any action or proceeding arising out of their services as one of our directors or executive officers or any other company or enterprise to which the person provides services to at our request.

-We believe these provisions in the Charter and Company Bylaws are necessary to attract and retain qualified persons as directors and officers.
+We believe these provisions in our Certificate of Incorporation, Bylaws, and indemnification agreements are necessary to attract and retain qualified persons as directors and officers.